anhldbk/anhldbk.github.io/_posts/2025-01-14-supply-chain-attack-in-the-era-of-genai.md

 - `Version locking`: Lock dependencies to specific versions to prevent automatic updates from pulling in malicious code.
 This can be done using `package-lock.json` (in npm) or `Gemfile.lock` (in Ruby).

-- `Proactive Monitoring`: Regularly scan dependencies for vulnerabilities and monitor for suspicious activity.
-Tools like Snyk, WhiteSource, or Sonatype can help automate this process.
+- `Proactive Monitoring`: Regularly scan dependencies for vulnerabilities and monitor for suspicious activities.

 - `Awareness Training`: Last but not least, educate developers on the risks of supply chain attacks.
 Always review suggested code and dependencies before accepting them, and be aware of the potential security implications.